vivek-booshan/smut/README.md

 # smut
-A Simple Multiplexing Unix Terminal
+Simple Multiplexer for Unix Terminal

 `smut` is a modal alternative to `tmux` inspired by `st` and modal editors